THE SHORT VERDICT:

 So instead of doing a proper breakdown of the show, I thought I’d just give you a couple of highlights: things I liked, things I didn’t like, and things I would’ve liked.

 On a side note, I thought I’d mention that while certain tracks on the OST nearly drove me batty with overuse as I watched the show (Love is the Momeeeennnt, anyone?), I realize there are some tracks on the OST that I actually rather like.
 (Who knew, right?)
-Those will be the tracks that I will be sharing in this review.

 [SPOILERS THROUGH THE END OF THE REVIEW]